Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 Compliance needed None; braces work automatically High; must wear 20-22 hours daily

-Diet restrictions Avoid hard, sticky, and crunchy foods None when aligners are removed
+Diet restrictions Avoid hard, sticky and crunchy foods None when aligners are removed

 Oral hygiene Requires floss threaders and extra brushing time Remove aligners and brush normally